google/accompanist/docs/insets.md

 ```

 The default value of `windowSoftInputMode` _should_ work, but Compose does not currently set the flags necessary (see [here](https://issuetracker.google.com/154101484)).

+## 🚧 Experimental

+The features below are experimental, and require developers to [opt-in](https://kotlinlang.org/docs/reference/opt-in-requirements.html).

 ### Controlling the IME (on-screen keyboard)